jadesoftwarenz/Jade-Mocking-Framework/Documentation/class-reference.md

 Destructor for a class mock.

- Unregisters the method mocks for each method being mocked.
+ Unregister the method mocks with the Object Manager and delete them.
  Delete any mocked objects that still exist.
 Destructors are not called.
+ This will unregister the method mocks for each method being mocked.
  Note: injected mocked instances are not deleted.

- The method mocks collection is purged by way of a parent-child relationship.
 ```
     delete() updating;
 ```